Administrative units management in Azure Active Directory (preview)

-This article describes administrative units in Azure Active Directory (Azure AD), which are a container of resources that can be used for delegating administrative permissions over subsets of users and applying policies to a subset of users.
-In Azure AD, administrative units enable central administrators to delegate permissions to regional administrators or to set policy at a granular level.
+You can use administrative units to delegate administrative permissions over subsets of users and applying policies to a subset of users.
+You can use administrative units to delegate permissions to regional administrators or to set policy at a granular level.

 Managing administrative units

-For more information on software requirements and installing the Azure AD module, and for information on the Azure AD Module cmdlets for managing administrative units, including syntax, parameter descriptions, and examples, see Azure Active Directory PowerShell.
+For more information on software requirements and installing the Azure AD module, and for reference information on the Azure AD Module cmdlets for managing administrative units, including syntax, parameter descriptions, and examples, see Azure Active Directory PowerShell.